Measurement of Water Quality Parameters

 c) Photodissociation

-d) Volatilization
+d) Volatilisation

-2. What role does organic complexation play in metal transformation such as mercury (Hg) in the atmosphere?
+2. What role does organic complexation play in metal transformation, such as mercury (Hg), in the atmosphere?

 a) It binds them to aerosol particles, reducing their reactivity.